goliatone/application-core/docs/guide.md

 * child loggers
 * filters
 * the ability to mute all output
-* the ability to have focus one child logger
+* the ability to have focus on child logger
 * it can optionally wrap the console so that it has the same format
 * it can disable `console` output